clawpack/fvmhp_materials/slides_pdf/README.md

  - FVMHP23 - Fractional step methods
  - FVMHP24 - Multidimensional finite volume methods
  - FVMHP25 - Acoustics in Heterogeneous Media

-Latex source for each slide deck can be found in the `slides` directory.